mschwartz/assembly-tutorial/README.md

 These values are "opcodes" and the encoded instructions/steps include the opcode plus address, number of bits to shift, etc.

-THe CPU features only two registers:  accumulator and program counter.
+The CPU features only two registers:  accumulator and program counter.
 More complex and modern CPUs have many more registers than these two.

 These instructions and registers are enough to learn from.
 You learn about memory layout, instruction opcodes, instruction encoding, memory access, and so on.